Our research culture

 Research Culture Funding

-We have received continued funding from Research England to support activity to improve research culture.
+We have received continued funding from Research England to support activity to improve research culture since 2021.

-A number of diverse projects have been carried out thanks to this funding; you can find more information about our work across this page, including a list of the work we have funded to date.
+A number of diverse projects have been carried out thanks to this funding; you can find more information about our work across the priority area subpages.

 Annual Festival of Research Culture